Since the formation of the National Diploma in Beekeeping Board in 1954, a total of 92 Diplomas have been awarded.

 Alastair Welch NDB

 Alastair has been beekeeping for more than a decade, starting out as a student at Blackhorse Apiaries before joining their teaching team.
+He is currently the NDB Vice-Chair.
 As a partnership, Alastair ran over 300 colonies and was a member of the Bee Farmers association.
 A member of his local association, he teaches both practical and theory classes.
 At National level Alastair has run workshops at the annual BBKA Spring Conventions, including “Assembling your own hive” and in 2015 one for “An introduction to the General Husbandry Assessment”.
 Alastair holds the Master Beekeeper and Microscopy Certificate with the BBKA for whom he is also an examiner for the Basic, General and Advanced Husbandry Assessments, as well as being an Assistant Moderator for the Examination Board.
 He is also a tutor for the BBKA correspondence courses and has set BBKA module theory exams.
 Alastair was Co-opted onto the BBKA Examamination Board in 2013 and voted on as a full member at the BBKA Annual Delegates Meeting in January 2014 for a two year term.
 He obtained his NDB in 2015.
 Back to Top

 Other NDB Members